Innovic-io/process-of-work/README.md

 ### **Cards** ###

 The basic unit of a board is a **card**.
 Cards are used to represent tasks and ideas.
-A card can be something that needs to be done, whtether you are working on an development, improvement or a bug.
+A card can be something that needs to be done, whether you are working on an development, improvement or a bug.
 Drag and drop cards across lists to show progress.
 There’s no limit to the number of cards you can add to a board.
 Cards have different **levels of severity**, the highest priority have those with highest level of severity, meaning that those most important ones come first when working on a project.
 You have to, obviously, give a card a **name**.
 Whether your new card represents a task, an idea, or just a piece of information, card names should be clear, concise, and sometimes even fun.